SallyMcGrath/syllabus/docs/js-core-1/week-3/lesson.md

 ## Learning Objectives

-By the end of this class, you should be able to answer these questions:
+By the end of this class, you should be able to:

 - Describe what an array method is and use them to manipulate an array
 - Write code that chains array methods together